PabloCorso/eol-decentralized-cup/README.md

     3. The levels ranking will ideally be updated every time a new level is added to the cup and every time a kuksi makes a new PR.
     4. The ranking will be always visible to everyone, so players can decide in which levels to invest their time.
     6. The ranking for each level is calculated as:
-        1. The sum of unique PRs except the times that are above 2 times the best time
+        1. The sum of unique finished times, except the times that are above 2 times the best time in the level.
         2. This ranking is set to avoid favoring trivial or too short levels over complex and posibly more creative levels.
-Shadow PRs are a sign of trivial levels, like for example in "Tutor1.lev".
-Removing times above 2 times the best time from the equation helps filtering possible "spam" PRs, for example an 1 hour PR in a 10 seconds level.
+Shadow PRs are a sign of trivial levels, like for example [Tutor1](https://elma.online/levels/163).
+Removing times above 2x the best time from the equation helps filtering possible "spam" or too slow times, for example an 1 hour finish time in a 10 seconds level.
     7. Levels are ranked in a descending order by their rank number, this rank number is not shared, only their position on the ranking.
 4. End of the cup.
     1. All events finish along the cup deadline and only times finished online are taken into account.